 - 1. Completeness (Article 5): The completeness of emission sources and source streams is at the very core of the EU ETS monitoring principles.
-In order to ensure completeness of emissions monitored, the operator should take into account the following considerations: - Article 4 of the MRR requires that all process and combustion emissions from all emission sources and source streams (→ section 4.2) are to be included, which belong to activities listed in Annex I of the EU ETS Directive, or which are included in the EU ETS by "opt-in" (pursuant to Article 24 of the Directive, as e.g. some N2O emitting activities during the second ETS phase). - Annex I of the EU ETS Directive states that all combustion activities of an installation are to be included in the EU ETS, if the capacity threshold of any of the other activities is exceeded.
-Due to the definition of "combustion" in the Directive27, this includes process emissions from flue gas scrubbing in these cases, too. - Further specific points to be considered for each activity can be found in Annex IV of the MRR, under the heading "Scope" for each activity. - Article 20 requires emissions from regular operations as well as from abnormal events including start-up, shut-down and emergency situations to be included. - Emissions from mobile machinery used within the installation are generally excluded. - Operators should also be aware of the guidance28 issued by the Commission regarding the interpretation of Annex I of the EU ETS Directive. - 2.
-Consistency and comparability (Article 6(1)): Time series29 of data need to be consistent throughout the years.
+In order to ensure completeness of emissions monitored, the operator should take into account the following considerations: - Article 5 of the MRR requires that all process and combustion emissions from all emission sources and source streams (→ section 4.2) are to be included, which belong to activities listed in Annex I of the EU ETS Directive, or which are included in the EU ETS by "opt-in" (pursuant to Article 24 of the Directive, as e.g. some N2O emitting activities during the second ETS phase).

+- The 2024 amendment further clarifies the inclusion of all process and combustion emissions from associated activities within the boundaries of an installation as defined in point (e) of Article 3 of the EU ETS Directive. - Annex I of the EU ETS Directive states that all combustion activities of an installation are to be included in the EU ETS, if the capacity threshold of any of the other activities is exceeded.
+Due to the definition of "combustion" in the Directive28, this includes process emissions from flue gas scrubbing in these cases, too. - Further specific points to be considered for each activity can be found in Annex IV of the MRR, under the heading "Scope" for each activity. - Article 20 requires emissions from regular operations as well as from abnormal events including start-up, shut-down and emergency situations to be included. - Emissions from mobile machinery used within the installation are generally excluded. - Operators should also be aware of the guidance29 issued by the Commission regarding the interpretation of Annex I of the EU ETS Directive. - 2.
+Consistency and comparability (Article 6(1)): Time series30 of data need to be consistent throughout the years.
 Arbitrary changes of monitoring methodologies are prohibited.
 This is why the monitoring plan has to be approved by the competent authority, such as also significant changes to the MP.
-Because the same monitoring approaches are defined for all installations, from which they may choose using the tier system (\rightarrow see section 4.5), the data created is also comparable between installations.
+Because the same monitoring approaches are defined for all installations, from which

-27 Article 3(t) of the EU ETS Directive defines: "Combustion' means any oxidation of fuels, regardless of the way in which the heat, electrical or mechanical energy produced by this process is used, and any other directly associated activities, including waste gas scrubbing".
+28 Article 3(t) of the EU ETS Directive defines: "Combustion' means any oxidation of fuels, regardless of the way in which the heat, electrical or mechanical energy produced by this process is used, and any other directly associated activities, including waste gas scrubbing".

-28 https://ec.europa.eu/clima/sites/clima/files/ets/docs/guidance_interpretation_en.pdf
+29 https://ec.europa.eu/clima/sites/clima/files/ets/docs/guidance_interpretation_en.pdf they may choose using the tier system (\rightarrow see section 4.5), the data created is also comparable between installations.

-29 This does not imply a requirement to produce time series of data, but assumes that the operator, verifier or competent authority may use time series as a means of consistency checks.
+30 This does not imply a requirement to produce time series of data, but assumes that the operator, verifier or competent authority may use time series as a means of consistency checks.